Azure Active Directory (Azure AD)

 Step 1 (Adding Enterprise Application)

-Select Configure single sign-on option.
+Select Set up single sign on option.

 Select SAML single sign-on method.